virtualsecureplatform/TFHEpp/docs/GL.md

 With `OMP_NUM_THREADS=32 OMP_PROC_BIND=spread OMP_PLACES=cores` and the
-execution options above, a production-shape batch of 256 MaskedColumn plus one-stage HMux factors took 4.99 seconds, versus 6.39 seconds for the fused 32-worker loop (21.9% faster).
-Tiles of 128 and 64 took 5.35 and 5.42 seconds.
-The benchmark uses a synthetic one-stage key; extrapolating the separately measured three-stage n512 schedule suggests a roughly 22% reduction in the sparse-factor phase, not a measured full-bootstrap runtime.
-Run the tuning benchmark with `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`.
+execution options above, a production-shape batch of 256 MaskedColumn plus one-stage HMux factors took 4.69 seconds in two runs, versus 6.66--6.88 seconds for the fused 32-worker loop (29.5--31.9% faster).
+Tiles of 128 and 64 took 5.11--5.32 and 5.29--5.33 seconds.
+The common 16K, 32-product modular MAC microbenchmark took 0.125--0.140 seconds versus 0.162--0.184 seconds for separate HEXL multiply/add calls (23--24% faster).
+The factor benchmark uses a synthetic one-stage key; the separately measured three-stage rates still suggest about a 22% reduction in the complete sparse-factor phase, not a measured full-bootstrap runtime.
+Run the tuning benchmark with `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`; run the arithmetic microbenchmark with `TFHEPP_MODULAR_MAC_BENCH=1`.

 These are component projections, not measured end-to-end runtimes.
 The full 7.88 GiB production key has deliberately not been generated merely to obtain